 Van Gaal delivers latest Man United injury update ahead of Newcastle clash

-Manchester United manager Louis van Gaal says Bastian Schweinsteiger won't feature against Newcastle United
+Manchester United manager Louis van Gaal says Bastian Schweinsteiger could start his first game on Saturday

 Louis van Gaal